Kale Apple Salad

 Lemon Parmesan Kale Salad from Kalyn’s Kitchen

 Cauliflower and Kale Salad from Steamy Kitchen

-Kale and Romaine Caesar Salad from Kalyn’s Kitchen
+Caesar Salad with Kale, Romaine, and Shaved Parmesan from Kalyn’s Kitchen

 - 1 large apple (see notes)